Canon 1D vs 650D

 - More modern: Reflects 10 years and 8 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 650D emerges as the winner of the match-up (14 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 650D is the clear winner of the contest (14 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D vs 650D

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|